luk036/digraphx/CONTRIBUTING.md

 # Contributing

-Welcome to `netoptim` contributor's guide.
+Welcome to `digraphx` contributor's guide.

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.